paramsiddharth/Multilingual-Programmes/Simple Letter Counter/README.md

 y -> 0
 z -> 0

 &ast;The input must be contained within single or double quotes in MATLAB.
+In PHP, input may be omitted and the sentence be stored in a variable instead.
 &ast;&ast;When made in MATLAB, the programme must also plot a graph of the frequency table.